 When you close a distance gap to attack, you give the defender more time to react than you do by starting out close enough to strike.
 Game that consideration with this rule:

 - If the attacker begins his turn with a Step or Move to get within striking Reach, the defender gains +2 on Active Defense vs the attack that turn.

 - If the attacker begins his turn within striking Reach (even if he chooses to Step or Move anyway), the defender takes no mod to Active Defense vs the attack that turn.

 - If the attacker begins his turn in close combat and strikes in close combat (even if he then moves away), the defender takes -2 on Active Defense vs the attack that turn.

 The first case represents the attacker having to first move to get within striking distance, which hands the defender a wee bit more time to prepare (as well as an extra, clearly visible indicator that the attack is coming).

 The second case is the default combat norm: You’re already within range to strike, and you do so.
 Nothing special going on.

 The third case helps model the “roaring and punching” aspect of close-combat free-for-all.
 Attacks come from so close, and thus come so fast, that it’s hard to defend against them (or even see them coming in the first place).

-It’s all extremely simple to play out when using a hex map.
+It’s all simple to play out when using a hex map.
 (There’s no bookkeeping; these mods appear and do their thing immediately at the moment of attack.)
-How will this change combat?
-I expect the following:
+How does this change combat?
+Some ways:

 - There’ll be more circling and probing before the clash.
 When two fighters face each other just outside of reach, the first to close the gap and attack is at a disadvantage: The target of the attack gets a +2 on defense, while (unless the target retreated out of range again) the initial attacker gets no such bonus when the initial target returns the attack.